shreyaaseshadri/HexSplit/README.md

   1. Download the zip
   2. cd into the hexsplit directory (cd hexsplit)
   3. Ensure your multiple sequence alignment is accessible
+  4. Ensure dendropy is installed
-  4. Run wrapper script from the terminal - an example is provided below
+  5. Run wrapper script from the terminal - an example is provided below

 ### Example